Remaining

 War Monument

-The monument stands proudly as a tribute to the victims of war atop a mountain, with an oxidized metallic structure reminiscent of the grim beauty of a spike minefield.
-The iron spikes rise from the ground like memories of the tangled history of struggle and loss, a poignant symbol of the scars that wars leave behind.
-Together, they form a powerful homage to the unspeakable sacrifices made in the name of peace.
+The monument rises majestically as a homage to the victims of war on the mountaintop, featuring an oxidized metallic design that evokes the haunting beauty of a spike minefield.
+The iron spikes emerge from the earth like echoes of the complex history of struggle and grief, serving as a poignant reminder of the scars that wars inflict.
+Collectively, they create a profound tribute to the indescribable sacrifices made for the sake of peace.

 People and animals bank

-The People-and-Animals-Bank is designed to create a unique connection between humans and animals.
-The idea behind this design is to stimulate interaction and co-existence in a natural, relaxed manner.
-The round, flowing shape encourages communication and gathering, while the layered structure offers different levels of comfort for both individuals and groups.
+The People-and-Animals-Bank aims to foster a distinctive bond between humans and animals.
+This concept is intended to promote interaction and coexistence in a natural, easygoing way.
+The rounded, fluid form invites communication and socializing, while the multi-tiered structure provides varying levels of comfort for individuals and groups alike.

-By using natural materials such as wood and earthy tones, the bench not only represents sustainability but also emphasizes the harmony between nature and the human environment.
-The design provides space for people to sit and for animals to nest comfortably, creating a symbiotic relationship that symbolizes peace and connection.
-This bench thus becomes a living symbol of mutual respect and bond between humans and animals, embedded in a sustainable and meaningful design.
-Perfect for parks, squares, and other outdoor spaces where nature is at the forefront.
+Through the incorporation of natural materials like wood and earthy hues, the bench embodies sustainability while highlighting the synergy between nature and the human habitat.
+Its design offers seating for people and a cozy nesting area for animals, fostering a harmonious relationship that signifies peace and connection.
+Consequently, this bench transforms into a dynamic emblem of the mutual respect and bond between humans and animals, rooted in a sustainable and significant design.
+Ideal for parks, plazas, and various outdoor settings where nature takes center stage.

 Expo for war

-During a project, I explored the psychology behind superpowers and the question: "If you could choose a superpower, which one would you want to have and what would you do with it?"
-This led to a comic about a hero with "Lavagenesis" – the power to control lava.
-This superhero ends a war with his power, but instead of destroying the weapons, he transforms them into a monument.
-This monument remains as a symbol and reminder of the war, a visual tribute to the power that can bring peace, but also to the darker side of struggle and conflict.
+During a project, I delved into the psychology of superpowers and posed the question: "If you could select a superpower, which one would you choose, and how would you wield it?"
+This inquiry inspired a comic featuring a hero endowed with "Lavagenesis" – the extraordinary ability to manipulate lava.
+This superhero resolves a war through his power, not by obliterating the weapons, but by transforming them into a monument.
+This monument stands as a symbol and reminder of the war, serving as a visual tribute to the force that can foster peace while also representing the somber realities of struggle and conflict.

 Rings of light

-After I learned about people with nyctophobia, the fear of the dark, I began to think about how light could comfort them.
-I wanted to create something that could always be with them, without relying on large lamps or devices.
-A ring seemed perfect: small, portable, and personal.
-The idea of making a constantly glowing ring arose from the thought that such a thing is not only practical but can also provide comfort in dark moments.
-It was my way of bringing a bit of light and safety closer to them.
+After discovering the existence of nyctophobia, the fear of the dark, I started to contemplate how light could serve as a source of comfort for those affected.
+My aim was to design something that could accompany them always, without the dependence on bulky lamps or gadgets.
+A ring appeared to be the ideal solution: compact, portable, and intimate.
+The inspiration for a constantly glowing ring came from the realization that such an object is not only functional but can also offer solace during dark times.
+It was my way of bringing a touch of light and security closer to them.

-The ring must provide sufficient space for the battery and the LED system.
-This means that the thickness should be at least approximately 5-7 mm.
-For smaller batteries, the ring can be slightly thinner, but that will result in a shorter battery life.
-The height of the ring depends on the size of the battery and the LED setup.
-A height of 2-4 mm on top of the standard ring height is likely sufficient for the LED components.
-A wider ring, about 6-8 mm, can help to neatly accommodate everything in the casing without feeling too heavy.
-There are ultra-thin, flexible batteries that are specially designed for wearables like rings or small gadgets.
-These can be bent to fit into the ring.
-If you are using an LED strip, it is likely a flexible nano-LED strip, as these are small enough for a ring design.
-The ring can be charged via a wireless charging station.
+The ring must offer adequate space for the battery and LED system, necessitating a thickness of approximately 5-7 mm.
+If utilizing smaller batteries, the ring can be slightly more slender, though this may lead to a reduction in battery life.
+The height of the ring will vary based on the battery and LED configuration, with an additional height of 2-4 mm above the standard ring height typically sufficient for the LED components.
+Opting for a wider ring, around 6-8 mm, can effectively accommodate all elements within the casing without imparting excessive weight.
+There are ultra-thin, flexible batteries specifically engineered for wearables such as rings or compact devices; these can be molded to fit inside the ring.
+If deploying an LED strip, it is likely to be a flexible nano-LED strip, as these are compact enough for a ring design.
+The ring can be charged through a wireless charging station.

 T-Shirt

-For this design, I created a unique print for a T-shirt.
-The design combines personal elements, such as a subtle reference to my name, with my passion for architecture.
-It is built around large, mirrored letters 'P', which are centrally placed on the back of the shirt.
-The clean lines and geometric layout of the design evoke associations with blueprints and architectural structures, creating a direct link to my interest and background in architecture.
-The use of black-and-white contrasts emphasizes the graphic quality of the design and gives it a timeless appeal.
-This makes the T-shirt not just a fashion item, but also a statement that brings together design and personality.
+For this design, I crafted a distinctive print for a T-shirt.
+It ingeniously weaves in personal touches, including a subtle nod to my name, alongside my fervor for architecture.
+Central to the design are prominent, mirrored letters 'P', which are positioned at the back of the shirt.
+The clean lines and geometric composition evoke imagery of blueprints and architectural forms, forging a strong connection to my passion and background in the field.
+The interplay of black-and-white contrasts accentuates the graphic nature of the design, imbuing it with a timeless elegance.
+Consequently, the T-shirt transcends mere fashion, serving as a statement that harmoniously blends design with personal identity.

 Expanding pulley lamp

-This represents an expanding disk.
-In turning sheave d to the right or left, a similar motion is exerted on wheel c, which, by means of curved slots in it, pushes out or inward the studs attached to the arms of the pulley, thus increasing or reduced. of the disk.
+This illustrates an expanding disk.
+By rotating sheave d to the right or left, a corresponding motion is applied to wheel c, which, through its curved slots, either pushes the studs attached to the arms of the pulley outward or draws them inward, thereby altering the size of the disk.

 Twister meets trash

-I want to make an interactive Twister field from aval collected from the neighborhood, which I then put in the ground and seal with natural epoxy.
-This concept stems from my interest in collecting waste and reusing materials to give those materials a new purpose.
+I aim to create an interactive Twister field using leaves gathered from the neighborhood, which I will then embed in the ground and seal with natural epoxy.
+This idea arises from my passion for collecting waste and repurposing materials to provide them with a new function.

 Train station Overvecht

-These references describe the various elements that make a place enjoyable, such as the level of human interaction, accessibility, diversity and inclusivity, green spaces, and urban design.
-By considering these aspects when creating a place, one can contribute to creating an environment that people want to use and where they feel at home.
+These references highlight the different factors that contribute to the enjoyment of a place, including human interaction, accessibility, diversity and inclusivity, green spaces, and urban design.
+By taking these elements into account when developing a space, one can help foster an environment that is appealing and where people feel a sense of belonging.

 Spill the tea

-The player whose turn it is answers the question for himself on his chalkboard.
-The other players try to guess what the player whose turn it is would answer and write it on their chalkboard.
-Be careful that your fellow players cannot see your answer!
-Each player who has received points takes a number of steps on the board equal to the number of points they have just received.
-Now it is the next player's turn.
-The turns go clockwise.
-The player who reaches 10 points first and is on the end square wins!
+The player whose turn it is responds to the question by writing their answer on their chalkboard.
+Meanwhile, the other players attempt to predict what the active player would answer and jot it down on their own chalkboards.
+Make sure your fellow players can’t see your answer!
+Each player who earns points advances on the board by a number of spaces corresponding to the points they have just scored.
+Now, it's the next player’s turn, and play continues in a clockwise direction.
+The player who first reaches 10 points and lands on the final square is declared the winner!

 PREPARATION

-Unfold the game board and place it on the table.
-Place the purple 'past' cards on the purple box, the yellow 'present' cards on the yellow box and the green 'future' cards on the green box.
-Place the dice on the table and give each player a chalkboard and piece of chalk.
-Each player chooses a pawn and places it on the starting space.
+Open the game board and set it on the table.
+Position the purple 'past' cards in the purple box, the yellow 'present' cards in the yellow box, and the green 'future' cards in the green box.
+Set the dice on the table and provide each player with a chalkboard and a piece of chalk.
+Each player selects a pawn and places it on the starting space.

 THE GAME

-The player who has had the most pets starts by rolling the die and taking a card that matches the color on the die.
-The player reads the question on the card so that all players can hear it clearly.
+The player with the most pets begins by rolling the die and selecting a card that corresponds to the die's color.
+The player then reads the question on the card audibly so that all participants can hear it clearly.

 SCORING

-1 point if the guessed answer is recognizable or is an answer you could have given, but does not match what you wrote on your chalkboard.
-2 points if the guessed answer matches the answer on your chalkboard, but is not exactly the same.
-3 points if the guessed answer is exactly the same as the answer on your chalkboard.
-When all players have written down an answer, the player to the left of the player whose turn it is shows his answer, then the other players follow in clockwise order.
-Finally, the player whose turn it is shows his answer and awards the points.
+You earn 1 point if the guessed answer is familiar or is an answer you could have provided, even if it doesn't match what you wrote on your chalkboard.
+You earn 2 points if the guessed answer aligns with the answer on your chalkboard, even if it’s not an exact match.
+You receive 3 points if the guessed answer is identical to what you have written on your chalkboard.
+Once all players have recorded their answers, the player sitting to the left of the one whose turn it is reveals their answer, followed by the other players in a clockwise manner.
+Lastly, the player whose turn it is will reveal their answer and award the points accordingly.

 Memory Lane